Are repairs to investment property tax deductible?

 Jack and Jill buy a run down 1930’s weatherboard property that’s already housing a tenant.
 The tenant remains in the property for 9 months then moves out.
 With the tenant gone, the owners discover 5 cracked roof tiles that caused the roof to leak and damage the carpet in the bedroom.
 They immediately replace the carpet & cracked tiles.
 They also get the plumber out to fix the faulty hot water heater.

 Guess what?
 This is the same work… and in this case, Jack and Jill can claim the work as an outright deduction.
-That’s because they believe the damage was caused after they had bought the property.
+That’s because they believe the damage was caused after buying the property.

 Repairs tax deductible or not example 3